Plastic vs. Paper Playing Cards

 Imagine having your weekly poker night with friends, and you spill your drink all over the cards or accidentally drop the deck in a plate of nachos.
 Problem right?
 Not with plastic cards.
 Just gather the affected cards, and wash them.
 Refer to this page on how to properly clean your cards.
 If this were to happen with a paper deck, they would most likely be ruined.

 Playing cards are going to get wear and tear, it’s unavoidable.
 Although, 100% plastic cards have a much higher longevity than paper.
 Research shows that plastic cards will last up to 50 times longer than a paper deck.
-Maybe you can show a cost saving perspective later on when price is brought up.
 Paper cards will bend easily, making plastic cards the better choice for rough shufflers or parents who’s kids might get ahold of the deck.

 There are many misconceptions that plastic cards are 100% plastic, this is not the case.
 Most “plastic cards” only have a thin coat of plastic layered on cardboard.
 When Copag says plastic, it means the cards are 100% plastic.
 The feel of these two variations of cards is very different.
 Right out of the box they will feel the same, but after a few hours of play, the 100% plastic cards will feel brand new, while the plastic-coated cards will become difficult to shuffle and play.